LeonardMH/kos-scripts/README.md

 There are three types of bootloaders supported.

-- *shell* - The simplest bootloader, just executes `lib_bootstrap` and opens the terminal window.
+- *shell* - The simplest bootloader, just executes `bootstrap` and opens the terminal window.
 - *beacon* - A fairly lightweight bootloader that bootstraps and then waits for update files to be pushed from mission control.
 Very much inspired by [Kerbal Space Programming][kerbal-space-programming].
   - This is my most commonly used bootloader
 - *gui* - A pretty heavy bootloader that opens up a custom graphical user interface (GUI).
 The intent is for this UI to be able to guess what you would want to do at any given time and only show the relevant options, allowing for configuration when necessary.